Mandelkind/RepositoryKit/README.md

     // The path that represents the repository. var path: String = "messages"

-    // Initialize it with a networking session. init(networkingSession: RKNetworking) {
+    // Initialize it with a networking store. init(store: RKNetworking) {
-        self.store = networkingSession
+        self.store = store
     }

 }